Automattic/wp-calypso/packages/calypso-polyfills/README.md

 # Calypso Polyfills

-This package includes several configurations for required polyfills for Calypso, targeting three different environments: node, evergreen (newer browsers) and fallback (older browsers).
+This package includes several configurations for required polyfills for Calypso, targeting two different environments: node, and browsers.

 ## Features